r1pk/filmtab/client/README.md

-# Filmtab-client
+# FilmTab

-Filmtab-client is a responsive web application written in [React](https://reactjs.org/), allowing users to watch videos from various streaming services together in private rooms.
-Application is built using [Vite](https://vitejs.dev/), [Redux](https://redux.js.org/), [React Router](https://reacttraining.com/react-router/) and [Material UI](https://mui.com/).
+FilmTab is a responsive web application that allows users to watch videos together at the same time and provides a way for users to communicate with each other using a text chat feature.
+FilmTab is built using technologies such as [React](https://reactjs.org/), [React-Router](https://reactrouter.com), [Redux](https://redux.js.org/), [Material-UI](https://mui.com/).

 ## Screenshots